dotdc/grafana-dashboards-kubernetes/README.md

 kubectl kustomize . | tfk8s
 ```

-You will also need to enable and configure the Grafana `dashboards sidecar` like described in [Installation](#installation).
+You will also need to enable and configure the Grafana `dashboards sidecar` as described in [Installation](#installation).

 *Note: no namespace is set by default, you can change that in the `kustomization.yaml` file.*

 ## Known issue(s)

-### Broken panels due to a too high resolution
+### Broken panels due to a too-high resolution

 A user reported in [#50](https://github.com/dotdc/grafana-dashboards-kubernetes/issues/50) that some panels were broken because the default value of the `$resolution` variable was too low.
 The root cause hasn't been identified precisely, but he was using Grafana Agent & Grafana Mimir.
 Changing the `$resolution` variable to a higher value (a lower resolution) will likely solve the issue.
 To make the fix permanent, you can configure the `Scrape interval` in your Grafana Datasource to a working value for your setup.